bogarttyyy/batch5-activities/README.md

 <!---Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Sam-DeGuzman/MainCourse-AvionSchool/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.--->
 ### Avion Projects/Exercises

-1. [Best Practices Page](https://sam-deguzman.github.io/batch5-activities/BestPracticePage/index.html) - This page has an information about a practice that is considered wise or best being a Software Engineer or Programmer.
+1. [Best Practices Page](https://sam-deguzman.github.io/batch5-activities/BestPracticePage/index.html) - First activity of the Avion main course, This page gives information about a practice that is considered wise or best being a Software Engineer or Programmer.

-1. [Letter Activity](https://sam-deguzman.github.io/MainCourse-AvionSchool/HTML_LetterActivity/index.html) - This page has been a good practice for the original purpose of HTML which is "Marking-up" of documents especially in the academic field.
+1. [Letter Activity](https://sam-deguzman.github.io/MainCourse-AvionSchool/HTML_LetterActivity/index.html) - This page has been a good practice for the original use/purpose of HTML which is to "Mark-up" documents especially in the academic field.

 1. [Tribute Page Project](https://sam-deguzman.github.io/batch5-activities/TributePageProject/index.html) - I created a Tribute Page for my Favorite Theologian, Dr. R.C Sproul, also got to practice more of CSS on this one.

-1. [Chess Board Flexbox](https://sam-deguzman.github.io/batch5-activities/ChessBoardinFlex/index.html) - This chessboard page should demonstrate both page responsiveness and Flexbox display style.
+1. [Chess Board Flexbox](https://sam-deguzman.github.io/batch5-activities/ChessBoardinFlex/index.html) - This chessboard is done using Flexbox display style.

 1. [Chess Board Grid](https://sam-deguzman.github.io/batch5-activities/ChessBoardinGrid/index.html) - I used the same style of the previous chessboard, I've edited images for the chess pieces, and used grid layout for the boxes this time.